bengtlofgren/NamadaPaper/namadapaper.md

 # Background and motivations

 Transparency and privacy are two ends of a double edged sword.
 Transparency enables trust by enforcing easily-verifiable honesty, but fundamentally limits expressiveness.
 Any activity that cannot be publicised globally and permanently becomes inevitably supressed.
 Granted, for a subset of activity, this suppression may come as a feature, rather than a bug, as it forces illegal and malicious off the system.
 On the other hand, an arguably large subset is caught in the crossfire, ranging from medical records and political opinions to everyday transactions.
-As soon as there exists \textbf{one} party from which information must be withheld (on a global scale), a fully transparent model becomes unviable.
+As soon as there exists **one** party from which information must be withheld (on a global scale), a fully transparent model becomes unviable.
 We present Namada, an open-source, privacy-focused, blockchain that provides in-built optional privacy for users.
 Namada inherits the properties of a transparent system in being verifiable, trustless and censorship-resistant at a global scale, without sacrificing expressiveness by guaranteeing privacy by default.
 In this paper, we first outline the features of Namada.
 We then outline the stack and architecture in more detail, including high-leveled explanations for the cryptography involved.
 We conclude with the future roadmap and how we envisage Namada evolving.

 ## Privacy as a public good

-In contemporary economics, a good is classified as a \textit{public good} if it is \textbf{non-rivalrous} and \textbf{non-excludable}.
+In contemporary economics, a good is classified as a *public good* if it is **non-rivalrous** and **non-excludable**.
 Put simply, a good is non-rivalrous if its consumption by one person does not prevent its consumption by another person.
 A good is called non-excludable if its consumption cannot be prevented by any person once it exists.

-Strictly speaking, privacy itself is not a public good because although it is not rivalrous it \textit{is} excludable.
+Strictly speaking, privacy itself is not a public good because although it is not rivalrous it *is* excludable.
 Preventing users from entering the shielded pool is trivial.
 However, it nonetheless exhibits a property commonly associated with public goods, namely having positive externalities.
 This occurs when one person's consumption of the good benefits another person, and this positive externality is indeed non-excludable.
 More concretely, when one user enters the shielded pool, it increases the total privacy for everyone within the shielded pool already, and it is impossible to exclude anyone already in the shielded pool from benefiting from it.

 ## Privacy's Positive Externality